-Join the Love and Hope Society’s High Rollers Night and test your luck at blackjack, craps, roulette, slots and many more games at one of Miami’s most iconic hotels!
-Players will get a chance to win exciting luxury prizes throughout the night, all while helping raise money for the Diabetes Research Institute’s work to cure diabetes.
-There will also be a cocktail reception and seated dinner.
+Join the Love and Hope Society’s High Rollers Night and test your luck at blackjack, craps, roulette, slots and many more games at one of the hottest South Beach spots, Faena Forum!
+Players will get a chance to win many luxury and exciting prizes throughout the night, all while helping raise money for the Diabetes Research Institute’s work to cure diabetes.
+There will also be a cocktail reception, dinner, and a DJ.

-Filled with the love of family and friends and combined with the hope of finding a cure for Type 1 Diabetes, Executive Chairman Sandra Levy, International Chairman Linda Gibb, National Chairman Kathy Simkins and the rest of the hard working event committee promise another extraordinary evening.
+Filled with the love of family and friends and combined with the hope of finding a cure for Type 1 Diabetes, Executive Chairman Sandra Levy, National Chairman Kathy Simkins and the rest of the hard working event committee promise another extraordinary evening.

 Driven by hope and fueled by the need to end their children’s suffering, they banded together to support a promising research program at the University of Miami solely aimed at curing those living with diabetes.

 Today, the DRI Foundation is the organization of choice for those who are serious, passionate and committed to finding a cure for their loved ones and millions of others with diabetes.